 I work at USC Shoah Foundation, University of Southern California.
 The Shoah Foundation was established by Steven Spielberg in 1994.
-I have worked there since 1999 in a variety of capacities, including assistant production coordinator, cataloger and indexer of the Visual History Archive, coordinator of international programs, and, currently, international digital education associate.
-I managed 12 international portals on the USC Shoah Foundation website; now I co-manage design of Institute’s online educational platforms and online delivery of educational multimedia resources produced by the Institute and its partners.
+I have worked there since 1999 in a variety of capacities, including assistant production coordinator, cataloger and indexer of the Visual History Archive, coordinator of international programs, international digital education associate, and, currently, archivist.
+I managed 12 international portals on the USC Shoah Foundation website and co-managed design of Institute’s online educational platforms and online delivery of educational multimedia resources produced by the Institute and its partners.
 I have extensive experience with Drupal, WordPress, and custom-coded websites, and have recently assumed a role of course designer on Canvas.
 I continuously improve my skills in website design and scripting languages.

 I hold bachelor’s and master’s degrees in Classical Philology from Moscow State University, Russia, a master’s degree in Public Administration from California State University, Northridge, and a MLIS degree from San Jose Staté University.

 My résumé: Resume_InnaGogina_2018

 Samples of my work